mahima-mwb/ultimate-wishlist-for-woocommerce/README.txt

 **6. Send customized and personalized push notifications**

-With pro versions of "Wishlist for WooCommerce," the admin can send personalized popup messages to selected buyers and re-target them for products that they have added to the wishlist and seem to forget it.
+With pro versions of "Ultimate Wishlist for WooCommerce," the admin can send personalized popup messages to selected buyers and re-target them for products that they have added to the wishlist and seem to forget it.

 **7. Integrate With CRM; extract the best use of analytics**

 Data can earn you; given that you use them intelligently.
-All the useful analytics gathered by the "Wishlist for WooCommerce" plugin can be exported to CRM such as HubSpot and Mautic through integration with the pro version of the plugin, and extract the best from the data.
+All the useful analytics gathered by the "Ultimate Wishlist for WooCommerce" plugin can be exported to CRM such as HubSpot and Mautic through integration with the pro version of the plugin, and extract the best from the data.

 **8. Set Wishlist Visibility**